PX4/PX4-Autopilot/apps/examples/README.txt

     CONFIG_EXAMPLE_THTTPD_NETMASK  - Network mask

-  Applications using this example will need to provide an appconfig file in the configuration driver with instruction to build applications
+  Applications using this example will need to provide an appconfig file in the configuration directory with instruction to build applications
   like:

     CONFIGURED_APPS += uiplib
     CONFIGURED_APPS += thttpd

 examples/tiff
 ^^^^^^^^^^^^^